KipCollo/ToolsCorn/Programming/Java/Spring-framework/9.springcloud/configurations/Readme.md

 4. JDBC compatible Databases
 5. Subversion

-- The strategy that governs the behaviour of storing the configuration datais the EnvironmentRepository, serving Environment objects.
+- The strategy that governs the behaviour of storing the configuration details the EnvironmentRepository, serving Environment objects.
 This Environment is a shallow copy of the domain from the Spring Environment (including propertySources as the main feature).
 The Environment resources are parametrized by three variables:
      1. {application}, which maps to spring.application.name on the client side.
      2. {profile}, which maps to spring.profiles.active on the client (comma-separated list).
      3. {label}, which is a server side feature labelling a "versioned" set of config files.